achapkowski/AS.430.618/lessons/01/overview.md

 If you need a quick refresher on how to use Jupyter Notebook, please review the instructions [here](https://achapkowski.github.io/AS.430.618/lessons/01/using-the-jupyter-notebook-environment.html).

+### Assignment

+See the [lesson schedule](https://achapkowski.github.io/AS.430.618/lessons/lessons.html) for the link to the assignments.

 ### Discussion

 - Introduction to classmates